 (List the title of the officer to whom mites and other offerings are sent.
 Include wording about sending twenty-five (25) percent of mite offerings to the LWML.)

-(Outline the district’s other financial policies such as society assessments, percentage of zone rally registrations to be remitted to district, etc.)
+(Outline the district’s other financial policies such as local group assessments, percentage of zone rally registrations to be remitted to district, etc.)

 (List any financial restrictions such as “No disbursements shall be made that necessitate a permanent subsidy from the treasury,” etc.)